Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-quantifies the ratio of inertial to viscous effects in the flow.
-Here, $L=R_o$ is the characteristic length scale, and $U=\sqrt{2\langle E_u\rangle_\text{rms}}$ is a characteristic velocity based on the root-mean-square kinetic energy density $\langle E_u\rangle_\text{rms} = \int_V\bm{u}\cdot\bm{u}\ \mathrm{d}\bm{x} / 2V$.
+Fig.~\ref{fig:firstsnapshots}(a)--(b) show how the Reynolds number evolves for each simulation, while figs.~\ref{fig:firstsnapshots}(c)--(j) show equatorial snapshots of the composition perturbation $C$, and meridional snapshots of the radial and azimuthal velocities $u_r$ and $u_\phi$, at two times for each simulation.
+For the weak forcing case, fig.~\ref{fig:firstsnapshots}(a) shows that $\R$ first increases exponentially, then saturates into quasi-periodic oscillations of amplitude $\sim50$ around a mean value $\R\approx 150$, with statistically stable convective motions continuing for a long time.
+Figs~\ref{fig:firstsnapshots}(c)--(d) show no significant difference between the composition fields at the two different times shown, with a wave-like response throughout.
+Figs~\ref{fig:firstsnapshots}(g)--(h) show that the velocity field at both times is dominated by a columnar zonal jet structure, with relatively weaker radial motions.

+The behaviour of the simulation with $\Rat=1.11\times10^8$ is different.
+Fig.~\ref{fig:firstsnapshots}(b) shows that, after an initial exponential growth phase, $\R$ appears to level off, before increasing again twice, eventually saturating at $\R\approx2000$.
+The composition snapshot during the intermediate plateau (labelled ``III'') in fig.~\ref{fig:firstsnapshots}(e) show a two-layer structure, with two regions within which $C$ tends to increase with radius, separated by a rather sharp interface, in the form common to double-diffusive layers \citep[see, e.g.][]{fuentes2024evolution}.
+Later on, in the snapshots labelled ``IV'' (fig.~\ref{fig:firstsnapshots}(f)), the two layers have merged, and the radial gradient of $C$ is relatively uniform.
+The radial and zonal velocities shown in fig.~\ref{fig:firstsnapshots}(i)--(j) have similar magnitudes, and the columnar flow structure is much less evident than in the $\Rat=3.52\times10^6$ simulation.

+To characterise the flows observed in our simulations, we define a number of dimensionless parameters.
 Turbulent transport of heat and composition throughout the domain is quantified by the Nusselt and Sherwood numbers, defined as the ratio of the total radial scalar transport to purely conductive transport.
-In general, these are defined at each radius as
+These are defined at each radius as

 where $\langle\cdot\rangle_S$ represents the mean across a surface of constant radius.
 In a purely conductive state, $\Nu=\Sh=1$, the values increase as the intensity of the convection increases.
-In practice, we evaluate $\Nu$ and $\Sc$ at the inner or outer boundary, where the convective fluxes vanish due to the no-penetration condition on the radial velocity:
+In practice, we evaluate $\Nu$ and $\Sh$ at the inner or outer boundary, where the convective fluxes vanish due to the no-penetration condition on the radial velocity:

 Also of interest is the convective power, defined as the work done by buoyancy forces, with thermal and compositional components given in dimensionless form by

 with $\langle\cdot\rangle_V$ denoting the volume average over the whole domain.
 In the semi-convection regime, motions are driven by a positive $P_T$, while $P_C$ is negative, opposing fluid motions.
 Where convection occurs, $P=P_T+P_C$ is positive.